-The main campus consists of 248,195 square feet of space divided among 15 buildings, four re-locatable buildings and 19 outbuildings located on approximately 209 acres.
+The main campus consists of 248,195 square feet of space divided among 15 buildings, four re- locatable buildings and 19 outbuildings located on approximately 209 acres.
 All programs and services are housed in buildings designed for, or appropriate to their use.
-In addition to classrooms, laboratories, and offices, the college also contains a 130-bed dormitory, library, cafeteria, several computer laboratories, and a large gymnasium.
-The campus grounds include large grass recreational fields an all-weather running track, softball facility, stables for thirty horses, a rodeo arena, and an agricultural production facility.
-The college leases the old Credence High School for the Nursing Program, Fire Science and Police Officer Safety Training.
+In addition to classrooms, laboratories, and offices, the college also contains a 130-bed dormitory, library, cafeteria, several computer laboratories, and a large gymnasium .The campus grounds include large grass recreational fields an all-weather running track, softball facility, stables for thirty horses, a rodeo arena, and an agricultural production facility.
 Additionally, it maintains a lease to operate the Coppervale Ski Hill located fifteen miles to the west of the main campus.
 Coppervale is used for public recreation.
 Lassen Community College (LCC) also maintains a lease with the City of Susanville Parks and Recreation District for the use of a baseball field.
 The college also has 160 acres of forest property between Eagle Lake and Hwy 44, and 307 acres of land in Herlong adjacent the Sierra Army Depot.